 How to decorate a room in the Scandi boho style?

-Here you add texture and color using textiles with varied patterns in blankets, cushions and rugs.
+Here you add texture and color using textiles with varied patterns in blankets, cushions, and rugs.
 Do not forget the sheepskin that gives a Scandinavian look to your room.

-As for the color, you can choose a monochromatic palette, choosing a main color and playing with the tones of that color.
+As for the color, you can choose a monochromatic palette, choosing a primary color and playing with the tones of that color.
 Or you can also add color accents to this palette.
 But, please, do not use neon!